 All many people know of this now common disorder is that diabetes involves the pancreatic hormone insulin and blood sugar in some way.
-This simple answer is true in general ways a doctor might consider beneath them because it does not go into the specifics of the two types of diabetes.
-However, just as in every other system or state of the human body, diabetes is more like a dial then a clear cut line delineating that the body is representative of it or not.
+This simple answer is right though so generalized it does not go into the specifics of the two types of diabetes.
+However, just as in every other system or state of the human body, diabetes is more like a spectrum than a clear cut line delineating that the body is representative of it or not.

-This is because the body can go into diabetic states when overtaxed, as gestational diabetes (pregnancy induced) demonstrates, or when there is too much sugar passing through our system for the body to adequately handle.
-This second one is more common these days then at anytime in the history of the human race, a distinction we should not be proud of.
+That is because the body can go into diabetic states when overtaxed, as gestational diabetes (pregnancy induced) demonstrates, or when there is too much sugar passing through our system for the body to adequately handle.
+This second one is far more common these days than at any time in the history of the human race, a distinction we should not be proud of.

 So a little explanation of the ‘what‘ of diabetes is in order.